 Learn About Non-Custodial Father’s Rights in New Jersey:

 - Parenting time – When the mother has the sole custody of the child, the father is granted parenting time.
 Courts in New Jersey understand that both parents play an important role in the child’s life.
-So, they work to ensure that parenting time arrangements help the non-custodial parent maintain a positive bond with their child.
+So, they work to ensure that parenting time arrangements help the non-custodial parent maintain a positive bond with their child, Can a non custodial parent take a child out of state for vacation.
 A father’s rights lawyer can help you understand the various parenting-time options available and determine the arrangement that best suits you and your child.

 - Modification in child custody and parenting plans – As your circumstances change, it may become necessary to revise the original child custody and parenting plans.
 A father has the right to ask for these modifications.
 A father’s rights lawyer can help you draft a document that states your and your child’s needs.
 If your ex opposes the modification, your lawyer can file a motion and fight in a New Jersey court on your behalf.